-

 In these circumstances an employer exercising that right will terminate employment prior to the expiry of the notice period by making such payment, i.e. it is in lieu of or ‘instead’ of the employee working out all or part of the notice period.
 An employer is only able to pay in lieu if the employment agreement provides for it, or if the employer and employee agree.

-If there is no contractual ability to make a payment in lieu of notice, and an employer gives less than the required amount of notice, then it has not given notice at all: notice has not been legally effected and can only be remedied by giving new notice for the correct period.
+If there is no contractual ability to make a payment in lieu of notice, and an employer ends the employment relationship by giving less than the required amount of notice, then it has not given notice at all and will likely be in breach of the employment agreement provisions.
+This can only be remedied by giving new notice for the correct period.

 Where the employer is wishing to end the employment relationship, any ability to terminate on notice or pay instead of notice does not absolve an employer of the requirement to provide reasons and justify a termination under section 103A of the Employment Relations Act 2000.